0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ##### Reviews

 All pull requests must be reviewed.
-The mbed CI bot determine the most suitable person to review the pull request and tag that person accordingly.
+The mbed CI bot determines the most suitable person to review the pull request and tags that person accordingly.

 Time: 3 days